bardia-p/Elevator-Simulator/README.txt

       - ElevatorUnitTest.java : Unit Tests for the elevator.
  - Package ElevatorSimulatorTest.FloorTest
       - FloorTest.java : The unit tests for the floor subsystem.
+      - FloorParserTest.java : The unit tests to validate the parsing aspect of the floor.
  - Package ElevatorSimulatorTest.SchedulerTest
       - SchedulerTest.java : The unit tests for the scheduler subsystem.
  - Package ElevatorSimulator.TestFiles
       - elevator_test-1.csv : csv file with commands for testing purposes.
+      - elevator_test-interrupt.csv : csv file with commands for testing door interrupt.
+      - elevator_test-stuck.csv : csv file with commands for testing elevator stuck.

 * Note: if you notice any ".DS_STORE" files, they are automatically created and are related to the internal file structure of macOS.